tollbros/white-elephant-game/README.md

 1. Update the `giftNames` array with the names of gifts.
 2. Add gift images to the `/images` folder, naming them sequentially (e.g., `gift1.jpg`, `gift2.jpg`, etc.).
 3. Update the `giftLinks` array with the links to all of the gifts.
+4. Update the `totalGifts` array with the total number of gifts.

 ### Tailwind Styling
 All styles are powered by **Tailwind CSS**.
 Modify styles in `src/styles/` or directly in the JSX.